 By News Reporter

 LG Corporation, in conjunction with South Korea’s Ministry of Health and Welfare, has been leading the GITC since 2011.
-The program was established to help youth with disabilities by bridging the digital gap, enhancing their ability to utilize IT to improve their employment and higher education opportunities.
-Run by LG Electronics and the GITC Organizing Committee, and now in its eleventh year, the competition has attracted a total of around 4,500 youth with disabilities from 38 countries who have benefited from the program so far.
+The program was established to strengthen the ICT capabilities of young people with disabilities while establishing a strong foundation that promotes their social inclusion.
+Run by LG Electronics and the GITC Organizing Committee, the competition has attracted a total of around 4,500 youth with disabilities from 38 countries who have benefited from the program so far.

 # # #